stratzenblitz/bulk-checksum/README.md

 The output of this will be a `checksum.json` file.
 1. Run the same command in the destination directory.
 1. Run `bulk_checksum_compare` on the two checksum files.
-If there were any erros in copying the data, the resulting mismatches will be reported by the output of this function.
+If there were any errors in copying the data the resulting mismatches will be reported by the output of this function.